timothyfarmer/commandLineApp/README.md

 - Program must accept input from two sources: a filename passed in command line arguments and STDIN.
-For example, on Linux or OSX both './program input.txt' and './program < input.txt' should work.
+For example, on Linux or OSX both
 - Program should accept four input commands passed with space delimited arguments.